jmfarthin/employee-tracker/README.md

 Then, from the command line:

 - 'npm i' to install depedencies
+- run the schema.sql and seed the database using seeds.sql
 - 'node index.js' to run application

 You will be greeted by the name of the application and a menu that will intruct you on how to navigate the choices.